davidjfk/012_dentist_app/README_design_to_implement_dentist_app.md

                     key: appointmentId  // React needs a key property to ierate over an array (e.g. with map fn) });

-                // left 2 do in this fn: client nor dentist nor assistant can have 2 appointments at the same moment / day-time-combi.
+                // left 2 do in this fn: validate that client nor dentist nor assistant can have 2 appointments at the same moment / day-time-combi.

                 const generateRandomAppointments = num =>
                     Array(num)